ArnoldasBagdonas/Docs-as-Code-Demo-Project-Sphinx/docs/02_requirements.rst

 Define the core features and capabilities of the system.

-.. req:: Multichannel LED Controller
+.. req:: Multichannel LED Control
    :id: REQ_003
    :tags: controller, channels
    :status: open